The Tour of Pendle Fell Race.

 C.P.3: GR 786 385.
 Gate at reservoir inlet stream.

 Turn south east from CP 2 and head for Churn Clough Res which can be seen on a clear day as you leave CP 2.
-Descend and pick up the track just below you on the right, follow the track, pass through the gate and move forward to crest the field in front of you with the wall on your left and the Res in front.
+Follow the path and pick up the track just below you on the right, follow the track, pass through the gate and move forward to crest the height in front of you with the wall on your left and the Res in front.
 Cross the stile in the wall, descend to the gate, pass through and join the track around the Res.
-Follow the track, cross the bridge over the Res inlet stream, turn immediate left and pass through the gate, this is CP 3.
+Follow the track, cross the bridge over the Res inlet stream: this is CP3.
+Turn immediate left and climb the stone stile.

 C.P.4: GR 801 397.
 Gate in fence in Ogden Clough, as stream “crosses” fell wall.

 From CP 3 follow the stream, then the fence and climb to the wall, passing the large holly bush.
 Cross the wall, turn right and climb.
-When you come to a wall in front of you turn right and cross the wall you have been following.
-Turn left and with the wall now on your left, crest the climb and cross the wall at the stile.
-Cross the eastern side of Spence Moor and descend into Ogden Clough, crossing the brook to CP 4 at the gate.
+When you come to a wall in front of you turn right, cross the wall and turn left and with the wall now on your left, crest the climb and cross the wall at the stile.
+Turn right and follow the wall for approx. 15m and as the wall turns to the right you turn to the left and follow that path crossing the eastern side of Spence Moor and descend into Ogden Clough, crossing the brook to CP 4 at the gate.
 This descent is locally known as Geronimo.

 C.P.5: GR 772 394.
 Wall corner.

-Pass through the gate and follow the path upstream, cross Ogden Brook and climb, when you reach the path turn left and follow it to Apronfull Hill.
-From Apronfull Hill descend to CP 5 following the trod to a point just above the wall corner.
+Pass through the gate at CP4 and follow the path upstream, cross Ogden Brook and climb, when you reach the path at the remains of a stone cairn, turn left and follow it to Apronful Hill approaching the hill on its right hand side.
+From Apronful descend to CP 5 following the trod to a point just above the wall corner.

 C.P.6: GR 783 405.
 Grassy Knoll in front of Geoff’s Tarn.
 Pendle Moor.

-Leaving CP 5 at 45deg follow the trod, cross Howcroft Brook at the bottom of Ashendean Clough and climb Mearley Moor to the wall corner and cairn, with the wall on your left, follow it forward to the wall tee on your left, pass through the gap in the wall and turn right.
+Leaving CP 5 follow the trod, cross Howcroft Brook in Ashendean Clough and climb Mearley Moor to the wall corner and cairn, with the wall and cairn on your left, follow it forward to the wall tee on your left, pass through the gap in the wall and turn right.
 With the wall on your right follow the path to a small grassy knoll with a tarn behind it, this is CP 6.
 Access to any of the area on your left is out of bounds due to erosion and the creation of a heavily marked, sloppy path, please STAY OFF.
 The cairn which is CP 8 can be seen from here on a clear day.
 You still have to visit CP 7.

 C.P.7: GR 783 413.
 Mearley Brook “crossing” of fell wall.

-Follow the trod, pass through the gap in the wall and following the trod, descend to CP 7, where Mearley Brook passes under the fell wall.
+Follow the trod, pass through the gap in the wall and continue, descend to the wall, turn right, follow the wall and cross the brook at the point where Mearley Brook passes under the fell wall/fence, to CP7.
+Do not descend into the brook too early, go to the wall, the banking there is very loose.
 The last 3 or 4m of this descent into the brook are particularly steep.
-Cross the brook.

 C.P.8: GR 789 414.
 Alistair’s / Scout memorial cairn.